1. Introduction

 7.2 Deletion

 You may request deletion of your account and associated personal information by contacting us at chris@czerwonkalegal.com.
 Upon deletion, we will remove your personal information from active systems within a reasonable period and from backups in accordance with our backup retention schedule.
+Our off-site backups are maintained on a rolling cycle, and some backups are stored in an immutable form for a defined retention window; for that reason, residual copies of deleted information may persist in backups for up to 90 days after removal from active systems before they expire or are overwritten, and such backups are used only for disaster recovery, never to restore a deleted account.
 Some information may be retained as required by law or for legitimate business purposes (for example, scholarship donation records may be retained for tax and accounting purposes).

 Deletion of your account will end your access to the Platform and to any practice progress, written submissions, and other content associated with your account.